-If there are significant disruptions in our information technology systems, our business, financial condition and operating results could be adversely affected.
+If there are significant disruptions in our information technology systems, our business, financial condition and operating results could be adversely affected. \

 The efficient operation of our business depends on our information technology systems.
-We rely on our information technology systems to effectively manage sales and marketing data, accounting and financial functions, inventory management, product development tasks, research and development data, customer service and technical support functions.
-Our information technology systems, including those that support t:connect, our cloud-based data management application, are vulnerable to damage or interruption from earthquakes, fires, floods and other natural disasters, terrorist attacks, attacks by computer viruses or hackers, power losses, and computer system or data network failures.
-In addition, our currently marketed insulin pumps and our products currently in development contain software, which could be subject to computer virus or hacker attacks or other failures.
-We are currently in the process of developing our Tandem Device Updater, a system that is designed to enable customers to remotely update the software on t:slim and t:flex.
-We expect that this system will be subject to similar risks.
+We rely on our information technology systems to effectively manage sales and marketing data, accounting and financial functions, manufacturing and quality records, inventory management, product development tasks, research and development data, customer service and technical support functions.
+Our information technology systems, including those that support t:connect, our cloud-based data management application, and those involved in the operation of our Tandem Device Updater, are vulnerable to damage or interruption from earthquakes, fires, floods and other natural disasters, terrorist attacks, attacks by computer viruses or hackers, power losses, and computer system or data network failures.
+In addition, our currently marketed insulin pumps, and our products currently in development contain software, which could be subject to computer virus or hacker attacks or other failures.
+As a result of the recent FDA clearance of our Tandem Device Updater, which enables customers to remotely update the software on their insulin pumps, these risks are significantly increased.

-The failure of our or our service providers' information technology systems or our pumps' software to perform as we anticipate or our failure to effectively implement new information technology systems could disrupt our entire operation or adversely affect our software products and could result in decreased sales, increased overhead costs, and product shortages, all of which could have a material adverse effect on our reputation, business, financial condition and operating results.
+The failure of our or our service providers' information technology systems or our pumps' software to perform as we anticipate or our failure to effectively implement new information technology systems could disrupt our entire operation or adversely affect our software products.
+For example, we market our Tandem Device Updater as having the unique capability to deploy updated software for our pumps, which we anticipate will allow customers remote access to new and enhanced features, including future continuous glucose monitoring integration and artificial pancreas pump algorithms.
+The failure of our Tandem Device Updater to provide software updates as we anticipate, including as a result of our inability to secure and maintain necessary approvals, the inability of our pumps to properly receive software updates, errors or viruses embedded within the software being transmitted, or the failure of our customers to properly utilize the system to complete the update, could result in decreased sales, increased warranty costs, and harm to our reputation, all of which could have a material adverse effect on our business, financial condition and operating results.